graemedavidson/tmux-pane-focus/docs/architecture.md

 ## Rows and Columns

 Plugin optimised to determine all panes sitting on the x and y planes of the active pane.
-Therefore all inactive panes outside of the active pane not resized.
+Therefore all inactive panes outside of the active pane not resized to reduce plugin operations.
 Plugin accounts for overlapping panes.

-Plugin refers to the x plane as `row` and the y plane as `column` within the code.

 The following examples show each inactive pane found in the column and row of the active pane.